 Chris has been flying since 1985 and first flew a Tiger Moth, at the Royal Air Force College Cranwell, in 1986.
 After qualifying as a flying instructor in 1988, the RAF decided it was time he learned to drive!
 Chris’ RAF career included engineering, Flight Safety and International Relations, after which he worked briefly as a freelance pilot on a variety of historic and aerobatic aeroplanes, including the Harvard, Twin Pioneer, Antonov An2 and CAP10.
-A year flying freight in darkest West Africa was followed by 4 years with a European regional airline; Chris now flies for a major middle eastern airline.
+A year flying freight in darkest West Africa was followed by 4 years with a European regional airline and over 5 years with a major middle eastern airline.
 Chris has been flying the public in vintage and aerobatic aeroplanes since 2000 and has enjoyed the privilege of flying many World War Two veterans, including former fighter pilots, bomber crews and engineers.
 He also displays all aircraft in the Finest Hour fleet.
 Despite his breadth of experience, Chris claims that nothing puts a smile on a customer’s face quite like a ride in the iconic Tiger Moth.

 Graham is Finest Hour’s ‘heavy metal’ specialist.
 During an aviation career lasting over 30 years, he has gained substantial experience as an instructor and examiner on aeroplanes ranging from the smallest light aeroplanes to the largest jet transports.
 Formerly a Civil Aviation Authority Flight Ops Inspector, where his responsibilities ranged from heavy historic aeroplanes to Unmanned Aerial Systems, Graham then spent 4 years as a wide body examiner in the Middle East, before returning home to England’s green and pleasant land to fly as an examiner on the mighty Boeing 747 and now the Boeing 787.
 He has also displayed the Fouga Magister jet trainer.